Unbiased estimators for random design regression: Introduction

-Our work greatly expands and generalizes the results of two conference papers: \cite{leveraged-volume-sampling,correcting-bias}.
-The first introduced the leverage score rescaling method in the limited context of volume sampling from a fixed design matrix and proved the $O(d \log d +d/\epsilon)$ sample size bound for obtaining an unbiased estimator with a $(1+\epsilon) $ loss bound.
-The second paper showed how to correct the bias of i.i.d.\ sampling using a small size $d$ volume-rescaled sample.
-The current paper generalizes the loss bound of the first conference paper to the case of an arbitrary hidden distribution $D$ on the examples (Theorem~\ref{t:loss}).
-In the process, we developed new formulas for the expectation of the inverses and pseudoinverses of random matrices under volume-rescaled sampling (Theorems \ref{t:pseudoinverse} and \ref{t:square-inverse}) and characterized the marginals of this distribution (Theorem \ref{t:marginal}).
-We also extended the decomposition property of volume-rescaled sampling given in the second conference paper (Theorem \ref{l:composition}), thereby greatly simplifying our proofs.
-Finally, we gave a new lower bound that complements our main results (Theorems \ref{t:bias}).
+\paragraph{Conference versions of this paper} Our work greatly expands and generalizes the results of two conference papers: \cite{leveraged-volume-sampling,correcting-bias}.
+The first paper introduced the leverage score rescaling method in the limited context of discrete volume sampling, developed the new intermediate sampling algorithm, and proved the $O(d \log d +d/\epsilon)$ sample size bound for obtaining an unbiased estimator with a $(1+\epsilon)$ loss bound.
+Note that the original loss bound was shown to hold with a constant probability, as opposed to in expectation, which is a significant obstacle to using it in the context of model averaging.
+The second paper showed how to correct the bias of i.i.d.\ sampling using a small size $d$ volume-rescaled sample and refined the analysis of intermediate sampling.
+The current paper strengthens the loss bound of the first conference paper to the desired in-expectation form (this requires new technical tools such as Lemma \ref{l:decorrelation}), and generalizes it to the case of an arbitrary data distribution $D$ (Theorem~\ref{t:loss}).
+In the process, we develop new formulas for the expectation of the inverses and pseudoinverses of random matrices under volume-rescaled sampling (Theorems \ref{t:pseudoinverse} and \ref{t:square-inverse}) and characterize the marginals of this distribution (Theorem \ref{t:marginal}).
+We also extend the decomposition property of volume-rescaled sampling given in the second conference paper (Theorem \ref{l:composition}), thereby greatly simplifying our proofs.
+Finally, we give a new lower bound that complements our main results (Theorem \ref{t:bias}).